Biographies

 He was a contemporary and friend of the Wesley brothers who joined their holiness club at Oxford University.
 Almost dying from the over the top efforts of the club, he broke away and had a very successful later ministry in the United States

-Philip Life and Times of George Whitefield --
+Life and Times of George Whitefield - Philip

 David Livingston